tiendu/tiendu.github.io/_posts/2025-05-18-api-design-best-practices-eng.md

 Reliable REST APIs follow the same principles that make software maintainable:

-### Single Responsibility
+- **S — Single Responsibility**

-Every endpoint should do *just one thing*.
-No side effects, no "magic."
+  - Each endpoint should do *one thing well*.

-✅ `POST /users` creates a user — and nothing else.
+  - ✅ `POST /users` creates a user

-### Open/Closed Principle

-Design for **extension**, not modification.

-Version your APIs.
-Don't break old contracts to add new features.

-### Stable Interfaces

-Don't surprise clients by changing field types or removing keys.
+  - ❌ `POST /users` creates *and* emails them *and* logs an event

+- **O — Open/Closed Principle**
+  - Design endpoints to be **extensible** but **closed for modification**.
+  - Use versioning and schema evolution to extend functionality without breaking clients.

+- **L — Liskov Substitution (loosely interpreted)**
+  - Clients should be able to rely on consistent behavior.
-Add optional fields instead of changing existing ones.
+  - ✅ Add optional fields

-### Explicit Contracts

-Hide internals.
-Don't expose raw database models or internal logic in responses.
+  - ❌ Remove or change field types without warning

+- **I — Interface Segregation**
+  - Don’t return bloated objects — split things up.
+  - ✅ `/users/123/roles`, `/users/123/settings`
+  - ❌ `/users/123/full-profile-with-everything`

+- **D — Dependency Inversion**
+  - APIs should return stable contracts — not internal DB structure.
+  - ✅ Use output DTOs or serializers
+  - ❌ Leak database column names or internal enum codes

+These principles keep your APIs reliable under pressure, maintainable under change, and readable by future you.

 ---